 Ask Snaile how they do it.

-Choose a locker supplier with Canadian staff with experience and expertise that can provide the hands-on help you need to install your smart lockers and deal with any issues that arise.
-Be sure to check where the support comes from; some Canadian resellers will send you outside of Canada for support — see their website support or contact pages.
+Choose a locker supplier with Canadian bilingual staff offering 24/7 support with experience and expertise that can provide the hands-on help you need to install your smart lockers and deal with any issues that arise.
+Be sure to check where the support comes from; some Canadian resellers will send you outside of Canada for support and don’t offer French — see their website support or contact pages

 To accommodate repairs and fixes, choose a company with: